lbke/ssr-theory/readme.md

 R_{build}(t) = R_{build}
 $$

 Rule 1 is that obviously the request should make sense and be a "possible" request.
-Rule 2 is the "rule of finiteness", rule 3 is the "rule of staticness".

-So, a valid build time request is any set of attributes that belongs to any valid $R_{build}$ ensemble.
+Rule 2 is the "rule of finiteness"

-Let's call $RB$ the set of all build-eligible sets.
-Picture it as any valid combination of attributes that can be used to compute the props, and still respect the 3 rules of build-eligibility.
-This is not useful to our reasonning but facilitates notation a lot : if $R_{getter}$ respects all 3 conditions, it's a build-eligible renderer, and it belongs to $RB$.
+Rule 3 is the "rule of staticness".

-Which can be written like this: $R_{getter} \subset RB$.
+If $R_{getter}$ respects all 3 conditions, it's a build-eligible renderer, and it belongs to $RB$.

 Congratulations, you can enjoy static rendering from an ensemblist point of view.